lubuntu-team/manual/source/3/3.2/3.2.12/power_management.rst

 The :guilabel:`Idle` tab manages what happens when you walk away from your keyboard.
 The :guilabel:`When idle then` you select whether you want to do nothing, Lock Screen, Suspend, hibernate, Shutdown or turn off monitor.
 The :guilabel:`Idle time` fields tell you how long to wait when you are away before the idleness watcher takes the action you wish.

 To enable changing the backlight brightness when your computer is idle check the :guilabel:`Enable Backlight Change` checkbox.
-To change the brightness of your screen when idle change the :guilabel:`Backlight` slider.
+To change the bright the screen becomes when idle :guilabel:`Backlight` slider as lowering the brightness will use less power.
 To change how long to reduce your brightness on your laptop change the :guilabel:`Idle time` field.
 To have the screen reduce brightness even when plugged in uncheck the :guilabel:`On battery discharging` checkbox.

 To change what buttons do in regards to power use the :guilabel:`Power keys` tab.
 To change what the power button does change :guilabel:`Power Key Action` to what you want to happen when you press the power button on your computer.
 To change what the suspend button does use the :guilabel:`Suspend Key Action` menu.
 To change what the hibernate button  does use the :guilabel:`Hibernate Key Action` menu.